gopavasanth/distributedReadersWriters/README.md

 `$ java Reader`  <br />

 For Reader it will be prompted with id, for one command give the id as 1 and for the second reader give the id as 2.
-Now you can use the phrases like "pause", "resume" and "stop" for the reader.
+Now you can use the phrases like "pause", "resume" and "stop" for the reader. <br />

+Also in MyServer.java file, make sure the ip address is properly set.